hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

   * Snyk code

 * Interactive application security testing (**IAST**): This form of application security testing scans the source code for vulnerabilities while running the application and simulating the ways a user would commonly interact with it.
-* Software Composition Analysis - Rather than analysisng source code an **SCA** tool focuses on third-party code dependencies that are used in the application
+* Software Composition Analysis - Rather than analysing source code an **SCA** tool focuses on third-party code dependencies that are used in the application
   * Snyk open source - falls in the Dependency Monitoring category
   * Black Duck - https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html
   * WhiteSource - https://www.whitesourcesoftware.com/resources/blog/software-composition-analysis